ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

 ## Enable API Gateway authorization

 Amazon API Gateway can use the JSON Web tokens (JWT) returned by Cognito User Pools to authenticate API calls.
-In this step, you'll configure an authorizer for your API to use the user pool you created in [module 1](../1_UserAuthentication).
+In this step, you'll configure an authorizer for your API to use the user pool you created in module 1.

-Since Cognito User Pools implements [OpenID Connect](https://en.wikipedia.org/wiki/OpenID_Connect) JSON web tokens, API Gateway is able to compare the signature of an access or identity token against the known public keys of the Cognito User Pool which allows verification and authentication to happen without having to write additional code in your application.
+Since Cognito User Pools implements <a href="https://openid.net/connect/" target="_blank">OpenID Connect</a> JSON web tokens, API Gateway is able to compare the signature of an access or identity token against the known public keys of the Cognito User Pool which allows verification and authentication to happen without having to write additional code in your application.

 In the Amazon API Gateway console, create a new Cognito user pool authorizer for your API.
 Configure it to use the user pool that you created in the previous module.
 You can test the configuration in the console by copying and pasting the identity token printed to the console after you log in via the `/signin` path of your current website.
 Once setup, you will change your application's code to send the proper JSON web token with its API requests to authenticate.

 1. In the AWS Management Console choose **Services** then select **API Gateway** under Networking and Content Delivery.

-2. Choose the API named *WildRydes*.
+2. Choose the API named **WildRydes**.

 3. Under your newly created API, choose **Authorizers**.